How Gremlin's Finance Team Finally Trusts Their Own Revenue Numbers with Zenskar

 Late renewals were counting as churn.
 ARR reports were wrong.
-Here's how Gremlin's one-person finance team fixed their revenue operations with Zenskar.
+Here's how Gremlin's finance team fixed their revenue operations with Zenskar.

 INDUSTRY